trashpandafan69/blog/content/posts/i-decided-to-build-a-blog-again/index.md

 >
 > As well as if a promontory were.
 >
-> As well as if a manor of thy friend's
+> As well as if a manner of thy friend's
 >
 > Or of thine own were:
 >
 > Any man's death diminishes me,
 >
-> Because I am involved in mankind,
+> Because I am involved in mankind.
 >
-> And therefore never send to know for whom the bell lls;
+> And therefore never send to know for whom the bell tolls;
 >
 > It tolls for thee.